Level Premium Life Insurance

 Your level premium life insurance ends on the policy anniversary date before you turn a certain pre-defined age, for instance, 65, 70 or 80.
-Your premiums then change to stepped premiums, which means your premiums go up every year as you get older.
-The stepped premiums increase each year because of the higher likelihood of death, illness or disability as you get older.
+Your premiums then change to stepped premiums, which means your premiums go up yearly as you get older.
+The stepped premiums increase annually because of the higher likelihood of death, illness or disability as you get older.

 How much does level premium life insurance cost?

 Level premiums will cost more, to begin with, but the premium you are charged will be based on your age when you took out that cover.

 You can still have the cover adjusted to keep pace with inflation – the inflation indexation will add the cost of that new cover to the premium each time inflation is applied.
 Because level premiums don’t increase each year with your age, they can give you more certainty on cost when planning for the future.